-THERE MAY BE ADDITIONAL VACCINES THAT ARE SITE SPECIFIC, SO CHECK THE CDC WEB SITE from the pharmacy which will have your name, the medication name, dose, and the name of the health care practitioner who prescribed the medication.
+THERE MAY BE ADDITIONAL VACCINES THAT ARE SITE SPECIFIC, SO CHECK THE CDC WEB SITE

+If you are taking prescription medication you should keep the medication in its original container from the pharmacy which will have your name, the medication name, dose, and the name of the health care practitioner who prescribed the medication.
 Do not transfer any medication into any unmarked container.
 You should also have a written letter or prescription from your physician also verifying this medication was prescribed by a license practitioner and is necessary for medical reasons.
 You should calculate the amount of medication you will need while you are away, and bring enough so you do not run out.